cosmosgame/save-the-world/content/articles/index.md

     - Using original model
     - My take -- social constructs
   - Benefits
+    - understanding allows opening of hearts
-    - practical model of the world as it is
+    - practical tool
     - map for what we need to use to include all of ourselves
     - recognize what wants to happen next
-    - Patterns of history: how we got here
-    - Patterns of history: what wants to happen next
   - Tier 1
     - Beige
       - My favorite
+        - naked ape
       - Zombie apocalpyse
+      - Source of truth
+      - Pressure to move on
     - Purple
       - Spirit
     - Red